MrJava88/Pag3r-PHP-Framework/README.md

 # Pag3r-PHP-Framework

 Small and easy to use open source PHP Framework.
-This Frameowrk is for experienced and also inexperienced developer, you can easy create and design your website, also manage and work faster.
+This Framework is for experienced and also inexperienced developer, you can easy create and design your website, also manage and work faster.

 # Why use Pag3r?